HNLMS Hertog Hendrik: Service history

 Hertog Hendrik was laid down on 8 March 1901 by the Dutch Queen Mother, Emma of Waldeck and Pyrmont at the Rijkswerf in Amsterdam.

 The ship was launched and christened there by, Prince Henry on 7 June 1902.
 She was commissioned into the Royal Netherlands Navy on 5 January 1904 and the first ship in the Dutch navy to be equipped with wireless communication.
+This wireless Telefunken radio installation had a range of 200 kilometers.
 The ship left Den Helder on 9 November 1904 for the Dutch East Indies.
 Shortly after she had departed she send the first Dutch wireless telegram.

 On 24 June 1905 Hertog Hendrik hit a coral reef near Matjidosteen while en route to the Gulf of Boni.
 The cruiser Zeeland made several attempts to pull the stranded ship loose, but these proved unsuccessful and were abandoned when Zeeland's bollards broke.
 The ship was later pulled clear after her sister ship De Ruyter and Japara, a ship with towing equipment from the Koninklijke Paketvaart Maatschappij, arrived and Hertog Hendrik's coal, reserves and munitions were offloaded.
 Later that year the ship took part in two expeditions to South Celebes.
 The first expedition was undertaken against the lord of Boni.
 Armed sloops of Hertog Hendrik, Zeeland and Assahan protected the landing of Dutch forces near Patiro on 20 July 1905.

 During the second expedition on 11 September De Ruyter, Hertog Hendrik, Borneo, Serdang and two ships of the Koninklijke Paketvaart Maatschappij where engaged in operations against the lord of Loewoe an ally of the lord of Boni.
 An infantry battalion and a marine landing party were set ashore near Palopo and later that day the soldiers and marines took the lord's palace.

 In 1910 the ship together with the cruiser Holland escorted another cruiser, Noordbrabant, that had hit a cliff on 31 May while en route to Surabaya.
 The collision caused the flooding of several compartment of the ship.
 Damaged as she was, Noordbrabant continued to sail without aid.